sadmankiba/bendability/docs/Boundaries.md

 ## C2.
 Boundaries and Linkers

+### Exp 2.3 Comparison of NDRs at boundaries and domains
+#### Research Question
+- Boundaries Exp 3.4 shows that boundary NDRs are more bendable.
+What does scatter plot of c0 say?
+Any pattern with length?
+#### Procedure
+BF1.
+BF2.
+[C14][F16]

+Scatter plot

+#### Observations
+- Boundary NDRs have c0 both below and above chrm avg c0.
+But, boundary NDRs tend to have slightly higher c0 (> -0.5) in all length.
+No pattern was seen with respect to length.

+#### Future directions
+- Check line distribution plot.

 ### Exp 2.1.
 Number and Comparison of C0 in boundaries w/ or w/o NDRs

 #### Procedure